Welcome to the Richland Area Chamber!

 - The edge brass hardware throughout the house was made in Hartford, CT

 - The woodwork was milled locally from oak, cherry, and walnut; the main door was inlaid with curly maple.

-The Chamber began a search for new headquarters in November 1974 and, in May 1977, the current property at 55 North Mulberry Street, Mansfield, OH was purchased.
+The Chamber began a search for new headquarters in November 1974 and, in May 1977, the current property (described above) at 55 North Mulberry Street, Mansfield, OH was purchased.
 Renovation was completed in 1978.